LxEmily/lxemily.com/src/blog-posts/2019-09-18-gatsby-shenanigans-the-meat-of-this-site/gatsby-shenanigans-the-meat-of-this-site.md

 ## Features and how I got them

 Style wise, lots of Flexbox.
+[CSS-tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) has a concise reference.
 I used [Tachyons](http://tachyons.io/) and [gatsby-plugin-styled-components](https://www.gatsbyjs.org/packages/gatsby-plugin-styled-components/) to style components directly.

 GraphQL is very powerful and confusing at first.
 It's used to query blog posts, site content, and GitHub info on this site.
 Head to `yourdevelopmentserver/___graphql` or [GitHub's explorer](https://developer.github.com/v4/explorer/) to explore queries for your Gatsby project or GitHub API.